 photography Julian Wasser

-"She's a perfect advertisement for herself," Norman Mailer once said about Joan Didion, upon seeing her at a party.
+"She's a perfect advertisement for herself," Norman Mailer once said about Joan Didion upon seeing her at a party.
 The comment demonstrated a side of Didion that is now more apparent than ever.
-While she is one of American literature's great stylists and chroniclers of 20th century culture, Didion has also constructed (unconsciously or not) a particular brand over the years -- 70s California whimsy combined with New York intellect -- that's made her one of the trendiest writers living today.
+While she is one of American literature's great stylists and chroniclers of 20th century culture, Didion has also constructed (unconsciously or not) a particular brand over the years--70s California whimsy combined with New York intellect--that's made her one of the trendiest writers living today.

 Didion recently starred in Céline's Spring 2015 ad campaign.
-"I hadn't a clue," she told the New York Times about the fact that the photos had gone viral on the internet.
+"I hadn't a clue," she told the New York Times about the fact that the photos went viral on the internet.
 In addition, the writer's nephew launched a Kickstarter last year to fund an upcoming documentary (donate and you could receive a pair of sunglasses from her personal collection).

 What was your relationship to Didion's work initially?
 Did things change as you started researching the biography?

 I think I was in college back in the late 70s when I first read her.
 New journalism hadn't hit big yet--people weren't thinking about it as much those days, so coming across her work was a real revelation, that nonfiction could be just as literary and could be seen as art.
 The White Album was the first piece I read and I was amazed at how she could stick herself in the story in a personal way and get away with that.
 The fragmented style, the rhythm, the timing were all important to me as a young writer.
 When I started the biography I didn't change my mind about her.
 I continued to have even more respect for her and how intrepid she was throughout her career.

 Was there anything about her that was revealed to you as you researched?